Wake Windows By Age: A Month-By-Month Guide

 • Refusing to eat

 When your baby is displaying two or three of these signs, they are most likely ready to go to sleep.
-You’ll know you’ve got it right when their naps and bedtime are not conflicting and they’re sleeping for longer stretches.

 Mom learning about wake windows by age

-2) Enjoy Outdoor Time
+2) Enjoy outdoor time.

 Build some outside time into your daily routine with your baby.
 The sunshine, fresh air, and vitamin D can aid in more restful sleep.
+That’s because being outside in the daylight helps establish your little one’s circadian rhythm more quickly, which translates to better sleep.

 Even if it’s too cold to venture outside, open your blinds and let in as much natural sunlight as you can.